-When I showed up in Morocco with a 60L backpack strapped to my back and another 10L baby bump of a day pack to my front, I couldn’t have been any more prouder of myself.
+When I showed up in Morocco with a 60L backpack strapped to my back and another 10L baby bump of a day pack to my front, I couldn’t have been prouder.
 I had packed all I needed for a 16-day trip into these two bags.
 They were both full to the brim and almost bursting out in their seams but I had packed just two bags and I felt proud.

 Then I walked out of immigration and saw Mark.
 And his (single) backpack.
 It was smaller than mine, but still equipped with all he needed for the entire duration of our trip.
 Needless to say, I discovered I still had a few things to learn about packing lightly for a trip.
 So here’s a list of some things I took away from that trip to help JJC’s like me pack like pros.